HIV Care Continuum

-- HIV diagnosis.
-It is estimated that almost 1 in 5 people living with HIV in the nation don’t know they have it.
-The number of people with undiagnosed HIV in Georgia is not known, but suspected to be at least as high.
+- HIV diagnosis: It is estimated that approximately 15% of people living with HIV in the nation didn’t know they had it as of 2014.
+The proportion of persons living with HIV in Georgia with undiagnosed HIV is estimated at 15%.
 The only way to know for sure if one is infected with HIV is to be tested.
-Undiagnosed persons run the risk of disease progression, and transmitted the virus to others.
+Undiagnosed persons run the risk of disease progression, and transmitting the virus to others.

-- Retained in care.
-Retention in care more closely reflects the recommended standard of care with at least 2 HIV care visits at least 3 months apart in a year.
+- Retained in care: Retention in care more closely reflects the recommended standard of care with at least 2 HIV care visits at least 3 months apart in a year.

-- Viral suppression.
-A viral load <200 copies/ml is the important to prevent progression to AIDS and to eliminate viral transmission.
+- Viral suppression: A viral load <200 copies/ml is the important to prevent progression to AIDS and to eliminate viral transmission.
 Studies have shown that viral suppression reduces transmission by 96%.

-The Care Continuum is stratified by sex, age, race and transmission category.
-The slide sets are public domain and may be downloaded for copyright-free use.
+HIV Care Continuum Update: Persons Living with HIV, 2016, and Persons Diagnosed with HIV, 2015 – Slides NOTE:The Care Continuum slide sets are public domain and may be downloaded for copyright-free use.